zxteamorg/node.financial/README.md

 # Financial.JS

-Finance JS is a data type for storing decimal values and manipulate its via mathematical functions.
+Finance JS is a data type for storing decimal values and manipulate its via mathematical functions according infinite-precision arithmetic.
 It should be used when it is important to preserve exact precision, for example with monetary data.

 ## Problems of JavaScript [IEEE 754 floating point numbers](https://en.wikipedia.org/wiki/IEEE_754).
 ### Approximation